 Surescripts and Electronic Prescriptions for Controlled Substances (EPCS) certified.

-The registration process can take up to two business days to complete.
+Contact Open Dental Support to register.
+The registration process can take up to ten business days to complete.
 When DoseSpot is enabled, the eRx button in Open Dental shows notifications for needed actions by the prescriber.
 Practices new to ePrescribing: Enable DoseSpot and begin sending ePrescriptions.

-Practices already using eRx: Practices using eRx (called Legacy in 17.4 and greater) can choose to switch to DoseSpot (recommended) or continue using Legacy.
+Practices already using eRx: Practices using Legacy eRx (NewCrop eRX) can choose to switch to DoseSpot (recommended) or continue using NewCrop eRX.